Top 10 activities to do in Jordan

 Float in Dead Sea - Jordan activities.webp

 Although it goes by the name “The Dead Sea”, this incredible natural wonder is actually a salt lake, located in the Jordan Rift Valley.
-It is the lowest point on earth at 430m below sea level and contents of the water are thought to have therapeutic properties and are often used in treatments for skin and joint conditions, as well as in cosmetics.
+It is the lowest point on earth at 430m below sea level and its mineral-rich waters have long been associated with wellness and are widely used in skincare and cosmetics.

 2. Take a Jeep Ride in Wadi Rum